Neutrino Physics with an Opaque Detector

-{\bf The discovery of the neutrino by Reines~\&~Cowan in 1956 revolutionised our understanding of the universe at its most fundamental level and provided a new probe with which to explore the cosmos.
-Furthermore, it laid the groundwork for one of the most successful and widely used neutrino detection technologies to date: the liquid scintillator detector.
-In these detectors, the light produced by particle interactions propagates across transparent scintillator volumes to surrounding photo-sensors.
-This article introduces a new approach, called LiquidO, that breaks with the conventional paradigm of transparency by confining and collecting light near its creation point with an opaque scintillator and a dense array of fibres.
-The principles behind LiquidO's detection technique and the results of the first experimental validation are presented.
-The LiquidO technique provides high-resolution imaging that enables highly efficient identification of individual particles event-by-event.
-Additionally, the exploitation of an opaque medium gives LiquidO natural affinity for using dopants at unprecedented levels.
-With these and other capabilities, LiquidO has the potential to unlock new opportunities in neutrino physics, some of which are discussed here. }
+In 1956 Reines~\&~Cowan discovered the neutrino using a liquid scintillator detector.
+The neutrinos interacted with the scintillator, producing light that propagated across transparent volumes to surrounding photo-sensors.
+This approach has remained one of the most widespread and successful neutrino detection technologies used since.
+This article introduces a concept that breaks with the conventional paradigm of transparency by confining and collecting light near its creation point with an opaque scintillator and a dense array of optical fibres.
+This technique, called LiquidO, can provide high-resolution imaging to enable efficient identification of individual particles event-by-event.
+A natural affinity for adding dopants at high concentrations is provided by the use of an opaque medium.
+With these and other capabilities, the potential of our detector concept to unlock opportunities in neutrino physics is presented here, alongside the results of the first experimental validation. }